AntonSarr/anomeda/docs/usage_guide.md

 As you may have noticed, most of the parameters are optional.
 If you don't specify a parameter, a default value will be used.
 Or you will be notified once you use `anomeda.fit_trends`, `anomeda.find_anomalies` or other methods that you need to specify something additionally.

-Note that it is recommended to use **datetime-like index**.
-For example, transformed by `pandas.to_datetime`.
+Note that it is recommended to use **datetime-like index** or **integer index**.
+You can map change the type of your index to datetime, for example, using `pandas.to_datetime`.
 Anomeda will try to change the type automatically, but it may cause unexpected results.
+If it failes, it will try to convert index values to *int64*.

 Here is some examples of how you can initialize a new `anomeda.DataFrame`: